Kuroda normal form

 where ε is the empty string.
 Every unrestricted grammar is weakly equivalent to one using only productions of this form.

-If the rule AB → CD is eliminated from the above, then one obtains context-free languages.
+If the rule AB → CD is eliminated from the above, one obtains context-free grammars in Chomsky Normal Form.
 The Penttonen normal form (for unrestricted grammars) is a special case where first rule above is AB → AD.
 Similarly, for context-sensitive grammars, the Penttonen normal form, also called the one-sided normal form (following Penttonen's own terminology) is: